 Use Specialized Antiperspirant

 If you have excessive perspiration, basic deodorant or antiperspirant won’t control your sweating or body odor.
-You can find antiperspirant that is made with special formulas that will control sweating in the armpits and other clammy areas of the body.
+You can find an antiperspirant that is made with special formulas that will control sweating in the armpits and other clammy areas of the body.
 It is also possible for a dermatologist to prescribe antiperspirant that is formulated for anyone with hyperhidrosis.

 Drink a Lot Of Water